xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-FILL.GROUP   Fills the contents of the active worksheet's selection to the same area on all other worksheets in the group
+FILL.GROUP&nbsp;&nbsp;&nbsp;Fills the contents of the active worksheet's selection to the same area on all other worksheets in the group

-WORKBOOK.SELECT   Selects one or more sheets in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Selects one or more sheets in a workbook

 Return to [top](#T)